dbuentello/slack-old-joe/README.md

 - Clicking on the `Stop logging` button results in a log zip file with a `net.log`

 #### Child Windows
-- About box contains the expected version number and modifiers (macOS)
+- "About Slack" box contains the expected version number and modifiers (macOS)
+- "About Slack" window contains the expected version number and modifiers (Windows, Linux)
+- "About Slack" window contains an acknowledgements button
 - Creating a new post opens a posts window
 - Can create a post that's being saved and shared back to the correct channel